nmondal/flower/README.md

 Flower engine executes the flow based on the available processors.
 It has:
-1. Scalable parallel design, with timeouts.
+1. Scalable parallel design, with built in node level
+	1. guards
-2. Scripting/expression support.
+	2. timeouts
+	3. retries
+	4. error handling
+2. Relies on compositions of pure functions
+3. Scripting/expression support via JSR-223

 #### Algorithm